ivanitlearning/AWS-Associate-Courses/README.md

 | SSE-KMS     | S3 and KMS     | S3                    | Rotation Control<br />Role Separation |

 ### 1.4.9.
 S3 Object Storage Classes

-Picking a storage class can be done while uploading a specific object.
-The default is S3 standard.
-Once an object is uploaded to a specific class, it can be easily changed as long as some conditions are met.

 Objects in S3 are stored in a specific region.